fechan/blog/_posts/2020-07-03-the-story-of-the-triumph-emoji.md

 ![Pre-Unicode triumph emoji renditions considered by Unicode](/blog/assets/images/triumph-sources.png)

 You'll notice that KDDI's rendition is the only pre-Unicode rendition that looks like the Unicode reference emoji.
 In fact, early proposals for the triumph emoji were smiling, which Western audiences might associate more with triumph.
-The smile was the first, shown in N3580, and was carried on with a more round look in [N3607](https://www.unicode.org/wg2/docs/n3607.pdf) *Towards an encoding of symbol characters used as emoji,* which was written jointly by the Irish and German National Bodies and wherein they complained about anime on page 1.
+The smile was the first, shown in proposal N3580, and was carried on with a more round look in [N3607](https://www.unicode.org/wg2/docs/n3607.pdf) *Towards an encoding of symbol characters used as emoji,* which was written jointly by the Irish and German National Bodies and wherein they complained about anime on page 1.

 ![Pre-Unicode triumph emoji renditions considered by Unicode](/blog/assets/images/triumph-proposal.png)